 A non-refundable application fee of $50 must accompany the student’s application for admission.

 To reserve a place in the university, all new students who plan to enroll at Furman must submit a non-refundable enrollment deposit of $500.
 This payment is not covered by scholarship or financial aid.
-It will be held until the student graduates or leaves at the end of an academic year.
+It will be applied to tuition and fee payments for the first semester the student is enrolled.
 Applicants being considered via early decision and transfer students enrolling in the spring semester must submit the deposit no later than January 5.
 Early action and regular decision applicants and transfer students for the fall must submit the deposit by May 1.

 ||16 Week Semester